xyn3x/moodle-fetcher/README.md

 - Easy-to-use bot in Telegram (?
 Future)
 - Moodle authorization and data fetching
 - Syllabus parsing
-- Deadline notifications (?
-Future)
+- Deadline notifications (Not finished)
 - Course grade analysis via graphs and statistics.
 (Not finished)
 - Grade prediction based on current grades and assessment weights.
 (Not finished)
-- Data storing in DB (Not finished)
+- Data storing in DB.
 - You can run this script in your computer via Docker (Only for NU Kazakhstan students)
 - Auto updating data